 XLIF $4,354 |

-Dr. David Skaggs' specialty is orthopedics/orthopedic surgery.
-Dr. Skaggs is rated 5.0 stars (out of 5) by his patients.
-His areas of expertise include the following: spinal cancer and musculoskeletal problems.
-He can accept Anthem, Blue California, and HealthSmart, as well as other insurance carriers.
-Before completing his residency at New York-Presbyterian Hospital, Dr. Skaggs attended medical school at Columbia University, College of Physicians and Surgeons.
-Dr. Skaggs has received distinctions including Verapoh Yerapeh (" and he shall heal.") award, Bikur Cholim, Los Angeles, CA; Best Spine Poster, Galveston Fixation in Neuromuscular Scoliosis; and American-British-Canadian Traveling Fellow American Orthopedic Association.
+Dr. David Skaggs' areas of specialization are general practice and orthopedics/orthopedic surgery; he sees patients in Los Angeles, CA. The average patient rating for Dr. Skaggs is 5.0 stars (out of 5).
+His areas of expertise include the following: neurosurgery, spinal cancer, and musculoskeletal problems.
+He is an in-network provider for several insurance carriers, including Anthem, Blue California, and HealthSmart.
+His education and training includes medical school at Columbia University, College of Physicians and Surgeons and residency at New York-Presbyterian Hospital.
+Awards and/or distinctions Dr. Skaggs has received include Verapoh Yerapeh (" and he shall heal.") award, Bikur Cholim, Los Angeles, CA; Best Spine Poster, Galveston Fixation in Neuromuscular Scoliosis; and American-British-Canadian Traveling Fellow American Orthopedic Association.
 He is professionally affiliated with Cedars-Sinai.
-Doctor.com reports that he is accepting new patients at his office in Los Angeles, CA.
+According to Yext, new patients are welcome to contact his office in Los Angeles, CA.